DataONEorg/dataone-web/content/about/about.md

         of usage and citation metrics for data objects, building on pilot work funded by the National Science Foundation. '
     - date: '2016-05-17'
-      title: DataONE welcomes its first South American Member Node
+      title: DataONE welcomes its first South American Member Repository
-      description: DataONE welcomes the Program for Research on Biodiversity (PPBio) Western Amazon as its first Member Node in South America.
+      description: DataONE welcomes the Program for Research on Biodiversity (PPBio) Western Amazon as its first Member Repository in South America.
       image: "/uploads/brazilianflag.jpg"
     - date: '2016-03-23'
       title: DataONE collaborates with NCEAS and NCEI on new award